 Any failure to comply with these rules shall be subject to penalty by local, state, and federal law and also referred to the College's student conduct system.
 Firearms and other dangerous weapons are absolutely prohibited at all times on all College property.
-Firearms and weapons as defined in this Handbook cannot be stored in vehicles.
+Firearms and weapons as defined in the student handbook and this report cannot be stored in vehicles.